cdaugherty231/TE-Course-Work/module-4/32_Vue_Component_Communication/student-tutorial/README.md

 },
 ```

 Now you can call this mutation from the `NewTodo` component.
-Remember that mutations are not called like methods.
-They are committed to the store, much like a change in `git` is committed to the repository.
+Remember that mutations aren't called like methods.
+They're committed to the store, much like a change in `git` is committed to the repository.

 Next, add a new method called `saveTodo` to the `NewTodo` component that takes the entered todo, gives it a `done` status of `false` and then commits it to the datastore.
 It can then clear the data for the next todo to be added: